snehabusireddy/angular-data-binding/Project Documentation.md

 ## Generate a component

 Generate a new component using angular-cli command `ng g c <component_name>` which creates a new component and declares it in app.module.ts.

+## Generate a pipe boilerplate

+Generate a new pipe using angular-cli command `ng g pipe <pipe_name>` which create boilerplat code for custom pipe and declares it in app.module.ts.